 The steep descent greatly increased the elk’s forward inertia, causing its navigation to be treacherous.
-With sheer determination, it attempted to change direction in a last ditch effort to avert its enemy.
-But the pursuer cleverly anticipated this move and with an indescribable lunge sent the elk sprawling helplessly to the ground.
+With sheer determination, it attempted changing direction in a last ditch effort to avert its enemy.
+But the pursuer cleverly anticipated this move, and with an indescribable lunge sent the elk sprawling helplessly to the ground.
 Sliding uncontrollably, its back careened off a tree, causing it to spin several times before coming to a halt.
 Winded and partially paralyzed, an indescribable anxiety set in.

 He stared the elk down, furthering its terror.